rayrajeev/kids-math/replit.md

-# Math Fun - Kids Addition Game
+# Math Fun - Kids Math Game

 ## Overview

-This is a kid-friendly math game focused on single-digit addition problems.
+This is a kid-friendly math game focused on single-digit addition and subtraction problems.
 The application features a React frontend with an Express.js backend, designed to provide an engaging educational experience with interactive animations, timed challenges, and score tracking.

 ## System Architecture